Jayfeather233/OrbitTransCalc/README.md

 ---

 This project is used to calculate how much deltaV you need to change your orbit within a central body.
 This idea comes from a game: [KSP](https://store.steampowered.com/app/220200/Kerbal_Space_Program/) and its realistic [mods](https://forum.kerbalspaceprogram.com/topic/190040-rp-1-realistic-progression-one-for-ksp-1123/).
-It only works for 2-body model with inclination only at pe or ap and using Hohmann Transfer.
+It only works for 2-body model with ascending/descending node only at pe/ap and using Hohmann Transfer.

 ---